cloudera-labs/hms-mirror/troubleshooting.md

 `sudo ./configs.py --host=k01.streever.local --port=8080 -u admin -p admin -n hdp50 -c hdfs-site -a set -k dfs.permissions.superusergroup -v hdfs_admin`

-## Issue 4 - YARN Submission stuck in ACCEPTED phase
+## YARN Submission stuck in ACCEPTED phase

 The process uses a connection pool to Hive.
 If concurrency value for the cluster is too high, you may have reached the maximum ratio of AM (Application Masters) for the YARN queue.